Iceboat: IceOptimist

 The IceOptimist is a youth iceboat class that uses the sails and the rig of the International Optimist dinghy.
 The first design was built in Estonia in 1978, with scaled-down elements of a DN.
 In 2002, the class was registered under the guardianship of IDNIYRA Europe with the permission of IODA.
 World and European Championships are sailed each winter with a fleet of approximately 40 racers.

 International DN

-The International DN class is the most popular class in both North America and Europe.
+The International DN class is the most popular class in both North America, Europe and Asia.
 It is a one-person wood boat twelve feet long with a cross-plank eight feet long that carries a mast 16 ft high.
 Modern competitive DNs use flexible masts commonly made of composite materials.
 The DN 60 derives its name from the 1937 request of The Detroit News for a high-performance, inexpensive, home-built iceboat design.
 Modern DNs share many one-design features with the original boat, including the basic aerodynamic fuselage design, runner configurations and 60 sqft of high-performance sail.